 Palm Beach home prices are not only among the most expensive in Florida, but Palm Beach real estate also consistently ranks among the most expensive in America.

-Palm Beach is a decidedly white-collar town, with fully 94.68% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Palm Beach is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Palm Beach who work in sales jobs (22.63%), management occupations (19.56%), and business and financial occupations (9.62%).
+Palm Beach is a decidedly white-collar town, with fully 94.55% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Palm Beach is a town of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Palm Beach who work in management occupations (23.81%), sales jobs (18.09%), and business and financial occupations (11.90%).

 Of important note, Palm Beach is also a town of artists.
 Palm Beach has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Palm Beach’s character.

-Telecommuters are a relatively large percentage of the workforce: 25.90% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 26.59% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Palm Beach is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.